Tarong Power Station

 The Tarong Power Station is a coal fired power station located on a 1500 ha site in Tarong in the South Burnett Region near the town of Nanango, in Queensland, Australia.
 The station has a maximum generating capacity of 1,400 megawatts, generated from four turbines.
 Coal is supplied via a conveyor from Meandu Mine, which is 1.5 km away and is also owned by Stanwell.
+Water is supplied from Boondooma Dam.

 Construction and design

 The location near Nanango was the preference of the premier of the day, Joh Bjelke-Petersen, out of a total of three possible locations that were considered.

 It was decided to build a new power station at Tarong in 1978, with work beginning in the following year.
 Initially it was expecting to be operating by October 1985 but this date was brought forward by 17 months to cover the expected growth in demand.
-1 Unit was commissioned in May 1984, with 2 Unit following exactly 12 months later.
-3 Unit was commissioned in February 1986, and finally 4 Unit was commissioned just 9 months later in November 1986.
+Unit 1 was commissioned in May 1984, with Unit 2 following exactly 12 months later.
+Unit 3 was commissioned in February 1986, and finally Unit 4 was commissioned just 9 months later in November 1986.
 Thus the accelerated construction program included not only bringing forward the dates, but also compressing the timeline.

 The design included Queensland's first hyperbolic natural draught cooling towers which rise to 116.5 m.
 The power station has one chimney which is 20 m in diameter and rises 210 m.
 There are two control rooms.
 The total construction cost including water supply facilities was A$1,230 million.

 Stanwell decided in 2021 to install a 150 MW grid battery at Tarong.
-Commencing in 2023, the battery will add approximately two hours of storage to the facility.
+Scheduled for 2023, the battery will add approximately two hours of storage to the facility.
+However, the battery was doubled to 300 MW and 600 MWh, connected in 2025.